 Collect specimens for suspect cases as early as possible in the course of illness, preferably on the day of limb weakness onset, to increase the chance of virus detection.
 Please work with your LHD to submit specimens to CDPH VRDL to hold while the LHD obtains CDPH approval for laboratory testing.
-Clinicians should electronically complete a General Purpose Specimen Submittal Form for each individual specimen and include printed copies when shipping to CDPH VRDL.
+Clinicians should electronically complete a General Purpose Specimen Submittal Form (PDF) for each individual specimen and include printed copies when shipping to CDPH VRDL.

 Please collect and submit to VRDL all 5 of the following specimens:

 - Nasopharyngeal swab in viral transport media, or nasopharyngeal wash or aspirate (in sterile collection tube)

 - Oropharyngeal swab in viral transport media